-All travellers, except New Zealand citizens, must obtain a visa or travel authority before travelling to Australia.
+All travelers, except New Zealand citizens, must obtain a visa or travel authority before traveling to Australia.
 Failure to do so means you may not be allowed to board your flight to Australia.
 Most nationalities can obtain an Electronic Travel Authority via the internet before arrival.
-Please check the following website or with your relevant Australian visa issuing office for your nationalities requirements. https://www.eta.immi.gov.au/ETAS3/etas
+Please check with Australian Immigration or with your relevant Australian visa issuing office for your nationalities requirements.

 Tipping isn’t mandatory in Australia; however, rounding up the bill or leaving spare change is common practice.
 Restaurant staff, taxi drivers and other service workers welcome tips for good service.

 Internet access is widely available in most parts of Australia, with internet cafes and Wi-Fi hot spots commonly found in urban areas.
-Please note that internet access won’t be available in outback and remote areas.
+Please note that internet access won’t be available in Outback and remote areas.

-Mobile phone coverage is excellent in most parts of Australia, especially in large cities and urban areas.
+Cell phone coverage is excellent in most parts of Australia, especially in large cities and urban areas.
 Remote, rural and mountainous places may have limited to no coverage, so be aware of this before venturing away from the city.
-Ensure global roaming is activated before leaving your home country if you want to use your mobile, or you can purchase a sim card when you arrive.
+Ensure global roaming is activated before leaving your home country if you want to use your cell phone, or you can purchase a sim card when you arrive.
 The provider that will have coverage in the majority of Australia is Telstra, secondly Optus and then Vodafone.
-A hot tip – when you are in remote areas and don’t have mobile phone signal, turn your phone to flight mode which will conserve battery and prevent your phone from using data trying to search for internet signal.
+A hot tip – when you are in remote areas and don’t have cell phone signal, turn your phone to flight mode which will conserve battery and prevent your phone from using data trying to search for internet signal.

 Western-style flushable toilets are the norm in Australia, and many of our campsites have proper facilities with flushing toilets.
 In remote areas such as the Kimberley, there is no established plumbing and therefore we have installed ‘drop toilets’.
 Some campsites we use are managed by the National Parks and have either eco-toilets or drop toilets, most of which are maintained regularly.

-Newspaper = AU$2.00
+Newspaper = AU$2.50-$4.00

 Cup of coffee = AU$4.00-$7.00

-Pint of beer in a pub = AU$6.00
+Pint of beer in a pub = AU$11.00

-Basic lunch at a mid-range cafe = AU$10-20
+Basic lunch at a mid-range cafe = AU$20.00